pro123123-1-1/Portfolio/README.md

 Opportunity: later extensions such as analytics for farms, feed/inventory tracking, and basic delivery routing.

-# Create the English README.md file for the Dairy Direct project (Stage 1)
-readme_md = """# 🌾 Dairy Direct – Connecting Farms Directly with Consumers
-*A simple web platform connecting all types of farms (dairy, fruits, vegetables, dates, etc.) directly with consumers.*

----

 ## **Stage 1 – Team Formation & Idea Development**